 Market Square Park is a municipal park located at 1859 Niagara Street.
 The park is less than an acre in size, and is located at the entrance of the Market Square Historic District, which was designated in 2011 and is listed on both the State and National Registers of Historic Places.
 The District has retained its village center character and is noted for grassy medians and shade trees that connect the public spaces and compliment the built form.
-The Market Square Park forms the gateway to the District, isting wye in the middle that provides access to the east.
-There are also two connection points at the south of the BOA, including the International Railway Bridge.
-There are numerous industrial sites adjacent to rail lines, sidings, spurs, and abandoned rail corridors that could be put back into service.
-[Map 11]
+The Market Square Park forms the gateway to the District, and consists of passive recreational space with few improvements aside from pedestrian pathways and select plantings.